talves/netlify-cms-react-example/README.md

-This solution has been moved to my organization and will be maintained at [netlify-cms-components][new-repository]
+This solution has been moved to my organization and will be maintained at [netlify-cms-react-example][new-repository]

 # [Deprecated] netlify-cms-react-example